6 natural headache remedies that could help relieve pain

 Depending on the type of headache you get, you may find relief by using a heat pack or cold compress.
 People who get migraines tend to prefer cold therapy, while heat may be more beneficial for tension headaches.

-Use heat or cold in moderation, for no more than 15 minutes at a time, a few times a day.
+Use heat or cold in moderation, a few times a day.
 Place a towel or cloth between the source and your skin, and make sure you don’t fall asleep with any type of heating pad on.

 Grab a yoga mat

 Yoga is thought to help ease headaches by relieving stress, one of the major causes of headache pain.
-A 2019 review of research published in the Journal of General Internal Medicine suggests that yoga can help reduce the frequency, intensity, and duration of tension headaches.
-Sign up for a weekly yoga class in your neighborhood or try yoga workouts you can do at home.
+A 2023 review of research published in the journal Cureus suggests that yoga can be a valuable addition to medication treatment for migraines, helping to reduce the frequency, intensity, and duration of headaches.
+Sign up for a yoga class through your local government’s parks or health department or try home yoga workouts with a reputable online teacher or video series.
+An HCP can make recommendations.

 The small, thin needles used in this ancient form of Chinese medicine may offer benefits when it comes to migraine relief.
-A 2020 review of studies published in Neurology and Therapy found that acupuncture may help reduce the frequency and duration of migraines without the side effects of medication.
+Some studies suggest it may help reduce the frequency and duration of migraines without the side effects of medication.
 Further research is needed to determine how to incorporate acupuncture effectively into an overall migraine treatment plan.

 Get better sleep

 Studies have found that not getting enough sleep or having poor sleep habits can trigger migraines and increase the frequency of tension headaches.
-You probably know to aim for 7 to 9 hours of sleep each night.
-You can help make shut-eye a priority by building good sleep habits like these:
+Aim for seven to nine hours of sleep each night.
+Building good sleep habits can help:

 • Stick to a consistent sleep-wake schedule.
 Go to bed at the same time each night and wake up at the same time each morning, even on weekends and holidays.